 SHARC™ HPLC columns are the latest innovation from SIELC Technologies, the inventors of Primesep®.
-SHARC columns are the first commercially available columns with separation based primarily on hydrogen bonding.
-SHARC stands for Specific Hydrogen-bond Adsorption Resolution Chromatography.
+SHARC™ columns are the first commercially available columns with separation based primarily on hydrogen bonding.
+SHARC™ stands for Specific Hydrogen-bond Adsorption Resolution Chromatography.

-SHARC 1 column operation conditions are unique.
+SHARC™ 1 column operation conditions are unique.
 A mixture of acetonitrile (MeCN), a weak solvent, and methanol (MeOH), a strong solvent, are used as the mobile phase.
-Pure MeCN has very insignificant amount of hydrogen bonding with the SHARC stationary phase, while MeOH interacts strongly with SHARC stationary phase, which reduces the retention of analytes based on it’s capacity to hydrogen bond.
-By changing ratio of MeCN/MeOH the optimum retention profile can be obtained for many types of molecules with high selectivity, peak shape, efficiency, and speed.
+Pure MeCN has very insignificant amount of hydrogen bonding with the SHARC stationary phase, while MeOH interacts strongly with SHARC™ stationary phase, which reduces the retention of analytes based on its capacity to the hydrogen bond.
+By changing the ratio of MeCN/MeOH, the optimum retention profile can be obtained for many types of molecules with high selectivity, peak shape, efficiency, and speed.

 Hydrogen bonding energy is usually in range of 30 kJ/mol or less and depends strongly on the nature of the functional groups and their orientation within the molecule.
 This energy difference is the basis for selectivity of the interaction between the stationary phase and the molecule of different structure and chemical characteristics.

 Presence of a polarized hydrogen atom is not always enough to observe retention by hydrogen bond mechanism.
-Sometimes a compound can form intramolecular interactions, as oppose to intermolecular hydrogen bonding, and does not participate in stationary phase interaction.
+Sometimes a compound can form intra-molecular interactions, as opposed to inter-molecular hydrogen bonding, and does not participate in stationary phase interaction.

-Proximity of “interaction points” to each other within one molecule also needs to be considered since molecules can form an intramolecular hydrogen-bonding, which competes with intermolecular interaction between analyte and stationary phase.
+Proximity of “interaction points” to each other within one molecule also needs to be considered since molecules can form an intra-molecular hydrogen-bonding, which competes with inter-molecular interaction between an analyte and stationary phase.
 This reduces retention time in hydrogen-bonding mode.
 Such structural factors provides unique selectivity among similarly structural (isomers, homologs, degradation products, precursors) molecules.

-Since SHARC 1 column is a mixed-mode column, pKa is another useful parameter in method development for these columns.
-SHARC columns operate in non-aqueous mobile phase, but some effect of charge interaction of stationary phase and ionizable molecules still exists and contributes to the retention profile.
+Since SHARC™ 1 column is a mixed-mode column, pKa is another useful parameter in method development for these columns.
+SHARC™ columns operate in non-aqueous mobile phase, but some effect of charge interaction of the stationary phase and ionizable molecules still exists and contributes to the retention profile.